0maaz-01/Xora/README.md

 - **Clean & Modern UI** 🧑‍🎨 : Built with user-friendly design principles to ensure an intuitive and easy-to-navigate layout.

 ---
-## Responsiveness 🌐 :
+## Responsiveness 🌐 : ( Click on the image to watch the video )
 [<img src="https://github.com/0maaz-01/Xora/blob/main/public/xora2.png" alt="Thumbnail" width="320" height="180">](https://youtu.be/BfGCA9gOY4w)

-## How the website appears on desktop 💻 :
+## How the website appears on desktop 💻 :  ( Click on the image to watch the video )
 [<img src="https://github.com/0maaz-01/Xora/blob/main/public/xora1.png" alt="Thumbnail" width="320" height="200">](https://youtu.be/mXSQAzwwtSQ)

-## How the website appears on mobile 📱 :
+## How the website appears on mobile 📱 :  ( Click on the image to watch the video )
 [<img src="https://github.com/0maaz-01/Xora/blob/main/public/xora3.png" alt="Thumbnail" width="220" height="500">](https://youtube.com/shorts/0zffCc6ATME?feature=share)
 ---